College of the North Atlantic

 6. Design and specify electrical systems found in electrical utilities and industrial plants.

-7. Maintain and troubleshoot electrical equipment such as motors, generators, transformers, protection and control devices.
+7. Maintain and troubleshoot electrical equipment such as motors, generators, transformers, and protection & control devices.

 8. Employ the use of power electronic circuits in the electrical design of commercial and industrial systems utilized by the electrical power industry.

-9. Apply knowledge of current applicable codes, practices and safety standards.
+9. Apply knowledge of current applicable codes, practices, and safety standards.

 CERTIFICATIONS